 As indicated by the GO analysis, metabolic and biosynthetic processes are more vigorous in female worms (Fig 4A).
 This is supported by the fact that genes encoding enzymes participating in a variety of metabolic pathways were actively transcribed within this sex.
 Several members of the venom allergen-like (VAL) family (i.e., VAL 27 (FN318592) and 28 (AY815621)) were also significantly more highly expressed in female parasites.
 Previously, esophageal secreted proteins encoded by micro exon gene (MEG) 4.1, 4.2, and 14 and VAL-7 in S. mansoni have been shown to play a vital role in erythrocyte lysis and tethering and killing of leucocytes [74].
 Recently, SjMEGs 4.1, 8.2, 9, 11 and VAL-7 have been suggested as potential targets of the self-cure process based on observations with the Rhesus Macaques animal model [75].
 It would be interesting to determine the localization and function of VAL-27 and 28, which may play a specific role in the biology of female parasites.
-Increased amino acid metabolism could be expected in females based on the observation that genes involved in amino acid transport (i.e., large neutral amino acids transporter (FN327074) and L-amino acid transporter (FN313722)) and amino acid metabolism (i.e., putative L-asparaginase (AY814032), gamma-glutamylcyclotransferase (AY814775), alanine aminotransferase (AY915267) and aspartate-ammonia ligase (FN326707)) were up-regulated in this sex (S4 Table).
+Increased amino acid metabolism could be expected in females based on the observation that genes involved in amino acid transport (i.e., large neutral amino acids transporter (FN327074) and L-amino acid transporter (FN313722)) and amino acid metabolism (i.e., putative L-asparaginase (AY814032), gamma-glutamylcyclotransferase (AY814775), alanine aminotransferase (AY915267) and aspartate-ammonia ligase (FN326707)) were up-regulated in this sex (Supplementary S4 Table).
 In addition, genes related to nucleotide biosynthesis (i.e., adenylosuccinate synthetise (AY816019), ribonucleoside-diphosphate reductase subunit M1 (FN330781) and hypoxanthine-guanine phosphoribosyltransferase (AY915002)) were enriched in adult females, emphasising the increased DNA synthesis is evident during vitellocyte differentiation in female parasites.
 In respect to energy metabolism, it has been shown that, in schistosomes, two typical facilitated diffusion glucose transporter proteins 1 (GTP1) and 4 (GTP4) are responsible for transporting glucose from the exterior to the inside of worms [76,77].
 However, no sexually biased expression was observed for these genes in the current study, in contrast to genes encoding enzymes involved in gluconeogenesis, phosphoenolpyruvate carboxykinase (AY813371) and fructose-1,6-bisphosphatase 1 (FN318294), showing a 2.2 and 2.8 fold up-regulation, respectively, in female than in male worms.
 These observations indicate that the female parasite may have a relatively increased ability to generate glucose from non-carbohydrate carbon substrates, and this characteristic may need to be considered when targeting glucose metabolism for potential vaccine candidates.

 Genes involved in cell cycle processes are more up-regulated in female adult worms